Below are some popular questions about learning sign language:

 There is a popular misconception among hearing parents of deaf children that using sign language delays speech.
 There is no evidence that signing causes a delay in speech.
 In fact, the opposite is true – as long as a child has access to a language before the age of five, then a deaf child will develop language skills on par with hearing peers.
 Anecdotal evidence suggests that babies can learn sign language from as young as six months which is significantly earlier than learning speech which doesn’t start until around the age of two.

 Sign language was often acquired by deaf children as a result of attending deaf schools, many of which have closed.
 As 90% of deaf children are born to hearing parents, many deaf children still learn sign language at school as part of the Total Communication strategy that is used in mainstream schools.
-Total Communication uses a combination of signs, speech, lip-reading and any residual hearing (or sound acquired from hearing aids/cochlear implants to assist with communication).
+Total Communication (inclusive communication) uses a combination of signs, speech, lip-reading and any residual hearing (or sound acquired from hearing aids/cochlear implants) to assist with the communication.
+If you are a parent of a Deaf child, you can access additional resources here.

+This is a popular question about BSL!
 Sign Language is like every other language on the planet, in that there are as many different sign languages as there are countries.
 There are also regional differences so signs will vary across the country too.
-So, just like someone from Bristol has a slightly different dialect to someone from Newcastle, the same applies to BSL – even the simplest signs will vary according to region.
+So, just like someone from Bristol has a slightly different dialect to someone from Newcastle, the same applies to British Sign Language – even the simplest signs will vary according to region.
 For example, there are over 12 signs for purple!

 While there is no universal sign language, there is a form of international sign language called Gestuno.
 Gestuno uses elements of different sign languages so that sign language users from different parts of the world are able to communicate with each other.